Gabbi Garcia: Business

 In 2022, Garcia and Khalil Ramos partnered with CloudEats, a cloud kitchen company that specialized an online food concepts which helped them opened food business brand, Meat Up! which specialized all steak to sandwiches to rice meals.

 The following year, she invested in cosmetic business, Five Brands, her own brand of beauty product.

 In 2024, Garcia launched her Sandy & Shine, her own accessories brand collection being sold in Lazada.

 Personal life

 Garcia previously dated actor and former onscreen partner Ruru Madrid in 2014.
 She is currently in a relationship with actor and singer Khalil Ramos since 2017.

+In 2018, Garcia was diagnosed with polycystic ovary syndrome.